 Ntufam Sandy Ojang Onor is a Senator of the Federal Republic of Nigeria, representing the Cross River Central Senatorial District in the 9th Assembly of the Senate, on the platform of the People’s Democratic Party.
 He has influenced many policies in the Nigerian-Cross River State Local Government System.
+He is the gubernatorial candidate for the People’s Democratic Party (PDP) for the 2023 election.

 He was born on 14th February 1966 in Ikom, Ikom local government area, Cross River State.
 He is married, a devoted Christian, an educationist, administrator, author and philanthropist.